-- A Review is often suitable for companies that have bank loans, creditors, or outside investors (in cases where audited financials are not required).
+- A Review is often ideal for companies that need to give certified financials to banks, creditors, or outside investors (in cases where an Audit is not required).

 - The CPA firm performs additional work called “inquiry and analytical procedures,” and issues a report providing limited assurance that the financial statements are presented fairly.